Building new skills, stitch by stitch

 Employment in Rakhine State

 When adolescent girls finish school in Rakhine State, there are few career options.
-Many turn to farming or work as day laborers.
+Many turn to farming or work as day labourers.
 Building a road or harvesting crops can earn them as little as $3 USD per day, although this work is never guaranteed.

 Storms and droughts can destroy crops and leave entire communities without guaranteed income for months, and it’s teenage girls who often face the greatest impacts of this unpredictable lifestyle.
 Many marry young or move the bigger cities in search of work.
 Far from their families, they are vulnerable, uneducated and have limited career options.